🍂 Fellpflege im Herbst – Achtsamkeit für Hund und Natur

 • For heavy dirt, use a mild dog shampoo – never human shampoo!

 • TIP: always spray with microorganisms after bathing.
-A healthy microbiome for the fur is important.
-Shampoo also removes good microorganisms.
+A healthy microbiome for the coat is important.
+Shampoo also removes the good microorganisms.
 So put them back in!

-Ticks and fleas are still active in autumn as long as it doesn't freeze permanently.
+Even in autumn, ticks and fleas are active as long as it doesn't freeze permanently.

-• Check for ticks: After each walk, part the fur and check especially the head, neck, armpits, belly, and between the toes.
+• Check for ticks: After every walk, part the fur and check especially the head, neck, armpits, belly, and between the toes.

 • Flea detection: Run a flea comb through the fur.
 If small black crumbs remain in the comb that turn red on a damp cloth (blood residue) → flea infestation.

-• TIP: Pay attention to behavioral changes – constant scratching or gnawing can be an indication.
+• TIP: Pay attention to behavioral changes – constant scratching or nibbling can be an indication.

 5. Nutrition for Skin and Coat

-• Grooming starts from within: High-quality oils (e.g., linseed oil, salmon oil) make the fur shiny and support the skin.
+• Grooming starts from within: High-quality oils (e.g., flaxseed oil, salmon oil) make the coat shiny and support the skin.

-• Minerals like silicon are important for skin and fur – here, zeolite as a natural mineral can be beneficial.
+• Minerals like silicon are important for skin and coat – here, zeolite as a natural mineral can be useful.

-• During shedding, the body uses many resources, so ensure a balanced diet.
+• During coat change, the body uses many resources, so pay attention to a balanced diet.

 Zeolite & Skin Powder – Gentle Helpers in Autumn